ibm-cloud-docs/virtual-servers/vsi_public_selections.md

 ## Backup

-During the order process, you can add Evault backups.
-You can also choose to purchase an R1soft license for your existing R1soft backup environment or utilize a third party backup solution.
+During the order process, you can add {{site.data.keyword.backup_notm}}.
+You can also choose to purchase an R1soft license for your existing R1soft backup environment or utilize a third-party backup solution.

-For more information, see [Re-registering your device with eVault](/docs/infrastructure/Backup/how-do-i-re-register-evault.html).
+For more information, see [Reregistering a vault](/docs/infrastructure/Backup?topic=Backup-reregister#reregister)

 ## Post-provisioning scripts